Olsro/ipodclickwheelgamespreservationproject/README.md

 ## How to use
 ### Requirements
+#### Macs
-- (Recommended) A Mac computer that can run UTM (https://mac.getutm.app/).
+A Mac computer that can run UTM (https://mac.getutm.app/).
 Don't download the Mac App Store version because it has limitations.
 An Intel Mac is preferable for speed but all of this was developed and tested on an Apple Silicon Mac where it run slowly but just fine.

+#### Linux
-- (Recommended) A Linux Intel x64 computer.
+A Linux computer.
 Ubuntu 24.04 is recommended.
 If you can't install Linux, it should also work in a LiveCD directly.
 You can get Ubuntu from here: https://www.ubuntu-fr.org/ and burn the ISO into an USB stick easily using Rufus (https://rufus.ie/, Windows Only !) or Balena Etcher (https://etcher.balena.io/, Multiplatform !).
 This setup works very well and seems to be very reliable.
 I tested that setup on one of my Intel PC and it worked wonderfully and was a very fast way to boot easily the Virtual Machine and get a very high level performance with it.
-- (Not Recommended) Windows Intel x64.
-I could not make this run under Hyper-V so it was running very slowly on my tests.
-Also, I could not make USB passthrough to work on Windows (the iPod was recognized as a generic "iPod" device and was not appearing in iTunes).
-But maybe in the future someone else will figure out how to make all of this working correctly on Windows, feel free to open a pull request with updated documentation.

-Please be aware that it is probably possible to run this in a much more exotic setup as long as it is Qemu + USB passthrough compatible, but you will need to build yourself the exact command to make this boot and work for you.
+#### Windows (Intel 64 bits)
+It run very well on Windows through VMWare.
+VMWare Player 17 requires Windows 10 or more.

+#### Windows (ARM 64 bits)
+Use an ARM64 Linux distro

-**Don't forget also** if you are a Linux user to download this repo as a zip: https://github.com/Olsro/ipodclickwheelgamespreservationproject/archive/refs/heads/main.zip or to clone it locally.
+**Don't forget also** if you are a **Linux or Windows** user to download this repo as a zip: https://github.com/Olsro/ipodclickwheelgamespreservationproject/archive/refs/heads/main.zip or to clone it locally.
 It will be your workspace. **On MacOS, you can go ahead** and just download directly the .utm virtual machine file on the step just below.

 ### 1) Enable hidden folders
 This is important for all file operations related to the hidden folder ```iPod_Control```.